Instant Pot Mashed Potatoes

 Instant Pot Mashed Potatoes cooked in your pressure cooker are classic mashed potatoes that turn out perfectly smooth and creamy every time!

-Top view of Instant Pot Mashed Potatoes in a brown bowl on a rustic wood background.
+Instant Pot Mashed Potatoes in a brown bowl on a rustic wood background.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see our full Disclosure and Privacy Policy.

-Side view closeup of a pat of butter on Instant Pot Mashed Potatoes in a brown bowl.
+A pat of butter on Instant Pot Mashed Potatoes in a brown bowl.

-Making mashed potatoes in the instant pot is so easy!
+Pressure cooking mashed potatoes in the instant pot is so easy!
 First, peeled quartered potatoes are placed in your instant pot and covered with water.
 The potatoes are pressure cooked on high pressure for 12 minutes with a quick release.
 The potatoes are then drained and mashed with butter, milk, salt, and sour cream.
 See below for a detailed ingredients list and instructions.

-The best kind of potatoes to use for this classic instant pot mashed potatoes recipe is russet potatoes.
+The best kind of potatoes to use for this classic instant pot mashed potato recipe is russet potatoes.
 Russet potatoes are high in starch and give the potatoes a creamy, fluffy texture.
 Other popular choices are red potatoes or Yukon gold potatoes, but I prefer russet!

 Ingredients for Instant Pot Mashed Potatoes on a wood cutting board.